quantiota/AI-Agent-Lab/README.md

 - Set up or use an existing remote JupyterHub that includes the necessary dependencies for working with your notebooks and data.

-- Connect to the remote JupyterHub environment from within the Code-Server interface provided by the AI Agent Host
+- Connect to the remote JupyterHub environment from within the Code-Server interface provided by the AI Agent Lab

 Start working with your notebooks and data, using the pre-installed tools and libraries that are included in your remote environment.